NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## Are You Using Drive Encoders?

-Before you begin tuning, it is important to understand the difference between feedforward vs. PID velocity control and which one you are using.
+Before you begin tuning, it is important to understand feedforward vs. PID velocity control and which one you are using.
 The goal of both of the systems is to reach and mantain a target velocity.
 The feedforward velocity control is an open loop system that will attempt to create a function translating voltage into velocity using specified drive characteristics.
 In contrast, the velocity PID is a closed loop system.
 It allows for live feedback and adjustment of the velocity using the readouts from an encoder.
 In general, a closed loop system will be most optimal.
 Thus, if you are able to, turn on `RUN_USING_ENCODERS` on each of your drive train motors to achieve the smoothest behavior.
 However, if you are using drive encoders with a three-wheel odometry setup (assuming 4x motors on the drive train), this will take up 7 out of your 8 available encoder slots leaving you with a single usable encoder slot for other robot mechanisms.
 This is not always possible and sacrificing your drive train encoders frees up 4 encoder slots.
 In this scenario, you would use the feedforward velocity control.
 You should not be depending on feedforward velocity control without dead-wheels.

 The tuning process will differ depending on which form of control you use.